Shiva, the Great; and the Abrahamic Traditions

 Jesus:

+And so I tell you, every sin and blasphemy will be forgiven men, but the blasphemy against the Spirit will not be forgiven.
 Anyone who speaks a word against the Son of Man will be forgiven, but anyone who speaks against the Holy Spirit will not be forgiven, either in this age or in the age to come.
-Matthew 12:32
+Matthew (12:31-32)

 Muhammad: